Hey, can I point something out real quick here, folks?

 I'm sure you've seen them at your house.

-We gotta find a way to bring these people out of the darkness and give them some kind of status.
+We've got to find a way to bring these people out of the darkness and give them some kind of status.

 Bring them out of the darkness.

-The cliche.
+The cliché.

 Laws are for the little people.

-Laws are for us.
+Laws are for us, the conservatives.

 Never mind.

-Again, if all these people currently in the country give an amnesty, it sounds to me like he would hire the next wave of illegals.
+Again, if all these people currently in the country are given amnesty, it sounds to me like he would hire the next wave of illegals because that's what built the country.

-If that's how you build a country.
+If that's how you build a country, what is this?

-Um American people want their borders to be protected, nothing wrong.
+American people want their borders to be protected, nothing wrong.

-Well, making sure that people come across our borders in a legal and safe manner.
+We're making sure that people come across our borders in a legal and safe manner.

-That's not we're not concerned that they come across in a safe manner, legal, yeah, but attitudes like his are not going to promote legality.
+That's not, we're not concerned that they come across in a safe manner, legal, yeah, but attitudes like his are not going to promote legality.

 And then on Meet the Press, one final question.